Kiran Malik

 Kiran Malik is a Pakistani model and film actress.
 She made her acting debut with the movie Pinky Memsaab.

-Early life and career
+Early life

 Born and raised in Karachi, she moved to Dubai and started her professional career as HR consultant and later started modeling.
 As a model she worked for various leading brands in industry.

+Career

 In 2018 she debuted in acting with the film Pinky Memsaab which couldn't perform well at box office but her role was appreciated.
-Though her first film to be shot was Zarrar which got delayed and had not been released yet.
+Though her first film to be shot was Zarrar which got delayed and was later released in 2022.
 Her role in Pinky Memsaab gave her a breakthrough in industry and she also got film Money Back Guarantee.
-She will also be doing a song in upcoming film Dum Mastam.
+She also appeared in a song in film Dum Mastam.

+Personal life

+Kiran married Farooq Malik and together they have one daughter.